Electricity: Carbon Drawdown Potential in Georgia

 Electricity

-OVER THE PAST 5 YEARS: GHG emissions from the generation and consumption of electricity in Georgia have significantly declined
+Between 2017 and 2023: GHG emissions from generating and consuming electricity in Georgia have significantly declined

 Large-Scale Solar